courtcraw/mesadu_wdbinaries/docs/lab1.md

 ---
 layout: default
 title: Lab 1
-description: This is for Lab 1
+description: Using the Binary Module
 ---

 # Solving for Mass Transfer in a DWD binary system